rails-girls-summer-of-code/rgsoc-teams/README.md

     ``` user = User.last``` #or ```user = User.find_by(github_handle: "yourgithubhandle") ```
     ``` user.roles.create(name: "organizer") ```
     You can assign yourself other roles in the same way.
 If however you assign yourself a student role AND another role, that may lead to unexpected behavior in the app.
 In that case, remove the student role.
     - Refresh the browser to effectuate.
 You should see links for organizers.
 - Once you are an `organizer`, you can add a season and switch between season's phases at http://localhost:3000/orga/seasons in your browser.
+- While in development, you are also able to impersonate other users to easily test the system as someone else.
+Go to http://localhost:3000/users while logged in to do that.
 - You are good to go now.
 Happy coding!

 ## Testing